nerdfiles/proposal-planning/readme.md

 Do you really want a website, if "want is logically prior to need"?
 Or if trust is logically prior to desire?

+And certainly I've said a bit here.
+"You" and "I" might even think this document's style has broken with the original stylistic constraints laid out by Clarke, in his rejection of legalese.
+You may not think the neoclassical, Sisyphean economy's formula, P=R+W+I, has anything to do with your bottom-line —

+Because it's all (just) math, right?

 ```
 [1] Critique of Economic Reason.
 Andre Gorz.
 [2] The Empire of Value.
 Andre Orlean.